Locust Behavior and Temperature Studied for Better Biopesticide Use

-But, in addition, since it is applied in the third phase of growth, the fungus has enough time to act before the locust reaches its adult stage (which occurs 35-40 days after the hatching of the eggs and is extends 20 or 30 more days) when it can already fly and become a problem for crops.
+Applying the fungus during the third phase of the locust's growth is ideal because during this phase, the locusts are located close to the ground, which makes them more vulnerable, and their body temperature is lower, which makes them more susceptible to the fungus.
+Additionally, applying the fungus during this phase gives enough time for it to work before the locust reaches its adult stage, when it can fly and cause damage to crops.

-Authorities in areas traditionally affected by locust infestations continuously monitor their populations to identify their status and abundance.
-Therefore, identifying the optimal time to apply the biopesticide may help them to better control the plague.
+Monitoring the population of locusts is an important task for authorities in areas where locusts are known to cause damage.
+By identifying the best time to apply the biopesticide, it may be possible to better control the infestation of locusts.

-The study, which has been carried out in China, but can be extrapolated to other areas, has received funding from the United Kingdom and China and has been led by researchers belonging to the international NGO CABI whose objective is to improve people's lives by providing information to solve problems in agriculture and the environment, in addition to researchers from Zhejiang University and the national agricultural extension service of China and the University of Córdoba in Spain.
+The study was conducted in China, but the results can be applied to other regions as well.
+The research was funded by the United Kingdom and China and was led by researchers from CABI, an international NGO focused on providing solutions to agricultural and environmental problems.
+The study also involved researchers from Zhejiang University, the national agricultural extension service of China, and the University of Córdoba in Spain.

 Reference